 Here are 2 most common goals which you can use them together to get maximum insight:

 When your goal is to improve website conversions, you need a clear understanding of where opportunities and blockers lie.
-There are times when something is obvious from GA alone, but other times there’s nothing apparently wrong in GA reports and yet your numbers are still going down.
+GA possesses errors sometimes.
+But there’re also times there’s nothing apparently wrong in GA reports and yet your numbers are still going down.
 When this happens,

 Use Google Analytics to: